conradocanas/emdxchallenge/README.md

 #### LIVE DEMO : https://conradocanas.github.io/emdxchallenge/

-EMDX Front Ed technical test submitted to Cryptologic.
-This project is based on Vue, with Axios to connect an API and WebSockets to target cryptocurrencies prices on real time.
+EMDX Front End technical test submitted to Cryptologic.
+This project is based on Vue with Axios to connect an API and WebSockets to target cryptocurrencies prices on real time.

 ##### CHALLENGE
 ```